mietzen/AKS-ArgoCD-tutorial/README.md

   --location $LOCATION
 ```

-Since this is a new subscription we need to register the following resource providers for our K8S cluster to work:
+Since this is a new subscription, we need to register the following resource providers for our Kubernetes cluster to work:

 ```shell
 az provider register --namespace Microsoft.ContainerService